Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Experimental Results in a Distribution Feeder

 Overall, an \emph{online} implementation of the NN-SGF achieves a \( \sim\!297\times \) speedup over BO and a \( \sim\!45\times \) speedup over the online version of the SGF proposed in~\cite{colot2024optimal}.

+We note that, even when NN–BO is trained using consistent high-voltage local minimizers, the resulting input–output map can be difficult to approximate robustly when deployed in a one-shot, open-loop fashion.
+The observed performance gap between NN–SGF and NN–BO is therefore not primarily due to set-valuedness in the sense of~\cite{sun2018learning}, but rather to how feasibility and approximation errors are handled.
+In particular, NN–BO applies a learned OPF solution open loop, so that small approximation errors—especially near active constraints—can directly induce voltage violations.
+By contrast, NN–SGF learns a safe update direction from a strongly convex QP and embeds it in feedback, enforcing (practical) feasibility by construction through forward invariance and explicitly accounting for approximation errors, which leads to improved robustness near constraint boundaries.

 We also consider the offline implementation.
 Here, the ``Offline solution'' refers to Figure~\ref{fig:proposed_arch}(center), where each iteration involves one evaluation of the SGF (resp., the NN-SGF) and one solution to the PF.
 Again, the PF equations are solved using \texttt{pandapower}, and the average execution time of \texttt{pandapower} was 0.021 seconds.
 On average, the proposed scheme implemented in an offline fashion required less than 10 iterations, yielding the upper bounds provided in Table~\ref{tab:runtime_comparison}.

-We note that the proposed NN-SGF requires measurements of the voltages, while the BO and NN-BO require measurements of all the loads in the network; therefore, the actual time required by BO and NN-BO is much larger in practice~\cite{angioni2015impact}.
+We note that the proposed online NN-SGF method requires only voltage feedback measurements at buses in the monitored set $\mathcal{M}$.
+In contrast, BO and NN-BO rely on system-wide measurements or estimates of all non-controllable loads in the network.
+In practice, acquiring such system-wide information typically requires distribution-level state estimation, which may introduce non-negligible latency beyond the solver runtime.
+As a result, the end-to-end execution time of BO and NN-BO can be substantially larger in practice than that of NN-SGF~\cite{dehghanpour2018survey,muscas2014effects,angioni2015impact}.